-This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlords for an Order of Possession.
+This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession.

-The landlords submitted signed Proofs of Service of the Notice of Direct Request Proceeding which declares that on November 10, 2011, the landlords served the tenants with the Notice of Direct Request Proceeding via posting on the door.
+The landlord submitted signed Proofs of Service of the Notice of Direct Request Proceeding which declares that on January 26, 2012, the landlords served the tenants with the Notice of Direct Request Proceeding via registered mail.